open-mmlab/mmengine/docs/en/advanced_tutorials/basedataset.md

 ### Annotation files that do not meet the OpenMMLab 2.0 dataset format specification

-For annotated files that do not meet the OpenMMLab 2.0 dataset format specification, there are two ways to use the BaseDataset:
+For annotated files that do not meet the OpenMMLab 2.0 dataset format specification, there are two ways to use:

 1. Convert the annotation files that do not meet the specifications into the annotation files that do meet the specifications, and then use the BaseDataset in the above way.